jinghui-liu/jinghui-liu.github.io/index.md

 <body>

 For a physicist, the growth and regeneration of any living organisms are marvelous organization of signaling and building blocks to watch.
-The seek of physical principles that are generalizable in this context can be a natural but intimidating quest, given the complexity involved in developmental biology and so on.
+The seek of generalizable physical principles in this context can be a natural but intimidating quest, given the complexity in developmental biology and so on.
 Yet, grand opportunities lie in such a junction for interdisciplinary biophysicists, that a combo of emerging experimental tools and developing nonequilibrium theories can bring condensed matter physics and cell biology minds together.

 <br><br>

-I joined in the Center for Systems Biology Dresden as an <a href="https://www.csbdresden.de/join-us/as-a-postdoc/">ELBE postdoc fellow</a> in Oct 2022, working between the Max Planck Institute for Physics of Complex Systems and the Max Planck Institute for Cell Biology and Genetics.
+I joined the Center for Systems Biology Dresden as an <a href="https://www.csbdresden.de/join-us/as-a-postdoc/">ELBE postdoc fellow</a> in Oct 2022, working between the Max Planck Institute for Physics of Complex Systems and the Max Planck Institute for Cell Biology and Genetics.
 I received my PhD in Physics from MIT in Sep 2022 and hold a Bachelor of Science in Physics degree from Peking University (2016).

 <!-- I worked on the protein patterning process in dividing starfish eggs and more recently wound healing response in zebrafish.
 My research interest lies in understanding the organization principles of information-transmitting biological processes. -->